-What is important for the customer journey is not necessarily always the right thing for your own employees.
+What is important for the customer journey is not always the right thing for your employees.
 Many companies do not notice this fine distinction between target groups until it comes to implementing appropriate security measures: After all, the more precise the privileged access management (PAM) and the finer the distinction between CIAM and EIAM, the greater the security comfort for all those involved and the long-term protection against cyberattacks.
 But where exactly are the differences between all these abbreviations?
 Don’t they all describe the same thing?
-We check out the most important IT buzzwords – concisely, clearly and above all understandably.
+We check out the most important IT buzzwords – concisely, clearly and above all, understandably.

 When traditional IAM is no longer enough

-As soon as the tools are to be extended to include the management of customer data, conventional IAM reaches its limits: it is able to authenticate customers, but the standard solution does not provide any information about who the customer is and which role is assigned to him after login.
+As soon as the tools are to be extended to include the management of customer data, conventional IAM reaches its limits: it can authenticate customers, but the standard solution does not provide any information about who the customer is and which role is assigned to him after login.
 Added to this are the increased requirements that are coming about as a result of the digital revolution.
 This is because the number of digital identities has also increased.
 Consumers act in different roles on different devices every day – at any time and anywhere around the world.
-As a result, a consistent user experience is expected more than before and in addition to direct customer contact, this also includes active problem-solving.
+As a result, a consistent user experience is expected more than before, and in addition to direct customer contact, this also includes active problem-solving.
 In other words, there needs to be an overall view of customers that goes beyond the classic challenges of access authorisation – with a focus on customer data integrity, behavioural analysis and device mapping.
-The future is CIAM (Customer Identity and Access Management): It reduces the security risks, lowers costs, increases the availability of applications and optimises the customer experience.
+The future is CIAM (Customer Identity and Access Management): It reduces security risks, lowers costs, increases the availability of applications and optimises the customer experience.

 Using CIAM to ensure an optimum customer journey

 Focusing on customer and partner identity management, Customer Identity and Access Management is dedicated to continuously improving the customer journey across all digital channels.
 As a nexus between IT and sales, it is, therefore, part of the digital marketing infrastructure and goes further than pure IAM solutions: Starting with the personalisation of social plugins that raise awareness of a brand, the customer profile grows through every contact with a company.
 This data can be linked to in-house sales and marketing activities to provide a consistent user experience.
-They can also create the feeling that the company knows the customer personally at all times and at every point of contact.
+They can also create the feeling that the company knows the customer personally at all times and every point of contact.
 As a result, the site visitor develops into a loyal customer and personalisation is continuously optimised – from the front end to marketing automation.
 CIAM thus accompanies the customer on every step of his journey.
-This close link between the tools and the customer means that, on the one hand, they need to meet expectations and, on the other hand, they must be constantly expandable so that they can be adapted to different situations and different needs.
-However, this should be planned in advance to prevent overloading the system afterwards and to avoid delays.
+This close link between the tools and the customer means that, on the one hand, they need to meet expectations and, on the other hand, they must constantly be expandable so that they can be adapted to different situations and different needs.
+However, this should be planned to prevent overloading the system afterwards and avoid delays.
 The basis is always fast and flexible customer authentication, independent of the preferred device.

 Professional digital identities – the focus of EIAM